- Place and identify chordates (including vertebrates) on a phylogenetic tree within the domain Eukarya

 Evolutionary Adaptations among Chordate and Vertebrate Lineages

-Chordates make up just over 3% of all animal species, but the include the largest animal species on Earth.
+Chordates make up just over 3% of all animal species, but they include the largest animal species on Earth.
 Below is a phylogenetic tree visualizing chordate evolutionary relationships.
 Viewing the tree, note that not all chordates are vertebrates!
-There are three groups of non-vertebrate chordates: cephalochordates (lancelets), urochordates (tunicates), and
+There are three groups of non-vertebrate chordates: subphylum Cephalochordata (lancelets), subphylum Urochordates (tunicates), and class Myxini (hagfish).

 Before we walk through these details, here is the Crash Course take on Chordates (please note, as entertaining as Hank Green may be, there is no such thing as a “living fossil”):